-Because of the price caps, the market provides insufficient incentives to invest in thermal capacity and therefore has to be complemented by a mechanism that generates additional capacity payments.
-But the market also provides insufficient incentives for improving network reliability.
-Network owners typically earn their income from buying electricity at a low price in one area and selling it at a higher price in another when network constraints prevent all areas in the market from clearing at a single price.
-Unfortunately, the market generates no such congestion rent here.
-Either the transmission network is fully operational, in which case the market is integrated and there are no price differences, or the network is completely down, in which case there is no trade between the countries.
-The lack of profitability is particularly visible in the present context, but applies more broadly to the problem of investing in network reliability.
-To account for this "missing money" problem in network reliability, I assume that the transmission networks are regulated.
+Network owners typically earn their income from buying electricity at a low price in one area and selling it at a higher price in another when network constraints prevent the market from clearing at a single price.
+The market generates no such congestion rent here.
+Either the transmission network is fully operational, in which case the market is integrated and there are no price differences, or the network is completely down, in which case the countries do not trade.
+As is particularly visible in the present context, the market generally provides insufficient incentives for improving network reliability.
+To account for the "missing money" problem in network investment, I assume that the transmission networks are regulated.
 I consider both the case when regulation of network investment is centralized and when network investment is decentralized to the individual countries along with the choice of capacity reserves.